 Counseling and Student Health - Students may occasionally have personal issues that arise in the course of pursuing higher education or that may interfere with their academic performance.
 If you find yourself facing problems affecting your coursework, you are encouraged to talk with an instructor and to seek confidential assistance at the University of Florida Counseling Center, 352-392-1575, or Student Mental Health Services, 352-392-1171.
-Visit their web sites for more information: http://www.counsel.ufl.edu/ or http://shcc.ufl.edu/ .
+Visit their web sites for more information: http://shcc.ufl.edu/.